Sm982/unofficial-fl-modding/README.md

-# Documentation for Unofficial FL Modding
+# Documentation for Unofficial Modding in Flashing Lights

 This github repository sole purpose is to provide documentation on unofficial modding in flashing lights.
 The current documentation can be found at https://fl.sillymonkey982.com